tomMEM/Jetbot-Project/README.md

 	*Collision_avoidance is not active in this script, but in case object is suddenly covered, bot stops

 ## 3)	Road Following: Scripts data_collection_joystick_roadfollowing.ipynb and live_demo_roadfollowing_targetdisp.ipynb
+### Camera angle should be adjusted to picture only the street and not the "horizon".
+### Seems a large number of images are required, >1000, here I tried 5000 which takes about 8 hours for the train script on the nano
+### Need to run the training road in both directions

   * added Joystick drive control to data_collection to learn more about the sensitivity of steering
+  * xy coordinates from Joystick are taken to image DATA, but also x and y sliders possible to use
+  * image acquistion with gamepad button 5 while driving  several times per second
   * added display of  x y coordinates in the live_demo:
+  * live_demo_roadfollowing_targetdisp_driving.ipynb is using the standart steering(x,y) module, where only speed and sensitivity can be adjusted

 ## 4) Adjustments